-Someone in your life struggles with addiction.
-Addiction can be addiction to:
+Someone in your life is in recovery.
+Recovery can include addiction to:

 - work (a big one and socially acceptable)